siavashserver/notes/microservice/microservice-patterns.md

 **Chapter Overview:** This chapter introduces the concept of **"monolithic hell,"** where a monolithic application becomes difficult to develop, test, and deploy, leading to slow feature delivery and frequent outages.
-It argues that the **Microservice architecture** is a solution to these problems, outlining its essential characteristics, benefits, and drawbacks.
-The chapter also introduces the **Microservice architecture pattern language** as an organizing theme for the rest of the book, providing a structured approach to solving design challenges.
-Finally, it touches on the **process and organizational changes** required for successful microservices adoption, emphasizing the human side of this transition.

 **Key Concepts/Patterns Explained:**